baytek-team/starter-wordpress/templates/readme.md

 Header templates should go here.

-## Menus
+## Navigation

-Templates related to navigation and menus should go here.
+Templates related to navigation (ex. pagination and menus) should go here.

 ## Pages